guardian/secure-contact/README.md

 Secure Contact Monitor uses DynamoDB to persist some information.
 Therefore to run it locally you will need to make sure you have DynamoDB running.
 [You can download DynamoDB to run as a local jar from the AWS website](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html).

-To run DynamoDB for development you can execute the following:
+To run DynamoDB for development, execute the following:

 ```bash
 java -Djava.library.path=~/etc/DynamoDBLocal_lib -jar ~/etc/DynamoDBLocal.jar -sharedDb -inMemory